Thiagarajan: Career

 In September 2004, Thiagarajan launched Police, a remake of the Hindi film Khakee and the film received coverage from the media after producers had approached Amitabh Bachchan and Aishwarya Rai for key roles.
 In interviews during the period, Thiagarajan mentioned the grand scale of the project, citing that schedules would also be shot abroad; however the film failed to progress.
-He then returned to acting with the films Bodyguard (2010) and Drohi (2010).
+He then returned to acting with the films Body Guard (2010) and Drohi (2010).

 In early 2007, Thiagarajan approached M. Karunanidhi with the intention of making a film on his adaptation of the Ponnar Shankar epic that he had written in the late 1970s.
 The latter accepted Thiagarajan's offer and approved of his decision to cast his son Prashanth, in the dual lead role.
 The film was released in 2011 to mixed reviews and did average business.
 He directed Mambattiyan (2011), a remake of his successful 1983 film in which he had acted.
 His son played the title role.
 The film received mixed reviews by critics, it took a good opening at the box office, but petered out to do average business commercially and due to its big budget, it failed to recover costs.
 In 2014, he revealed that he would direct the remakes of Hindi films Special 26 and Queen in four south Indian languages; although he did not remake those films.

-He later starred in supporting roles such as Vaaimai (2016), Yaman (2018), Chekka Chivantha Vaanam (2018) and Ponmagal Vandhal (2020).
+He later starred in supporting roles such as Vaaimai (2016), Yaman (2018), Chekka Chivantha Vaanam (2018), Ponmagal Vandhal (2020) and PT Sir (2024).
 He is a producer of his son's films Saagasam (2016), Johnny (2018) and Andhagan (2024).